• Skip to primary navigation

 Give your feed source a name and add the RSS feed URL to the URL box.
 If the feed is valid, you should see the Feed Preview section populate with the feed’s most recent content:

-Next, you’ll use the options below to configure how your WordPress RSS to post feed functions.
+Next, you’ll use the options below to configure how your WordPress RSS to WordPress post feed functions.
 You won’t even need a shortcode.

-3. Choose Whether to Automatically Publish New Items
+Step 3.
+Choose Whether to Automatically Publish New Items

 If you’re posting content from a feed source that you absolutely trust, you can opt to publish content right away without manual review.
 Otherwise, you’ll probably want to hold content as a draft until you can manually review it.